kuroko-lang/kuroko/README.md

 Strings, functions, closures, classes, instances, and tuples are all basic objects and carry additional data in their heap representations.

-_Strings_ (`KrkString`) are immutable and deduplicated - any two strings with the same text have the same _object_.
+_Strings_ (`KrkString`) are immutable and de-duplicated - any two strings with the same text have the same _object_.
 (See _Crafting Interpreters_, chapter 19) Strings play a heavy role in the object model, providing the basic type for indexing into attribute tables in classes and instances.

 _Functions_ (`KrkFunction`) represent bytecode, argument lists, default values, local names, and constants - the underlying elements of execution for a function.
 Generally, functions are not relevant to either embedding or C modules and are an internal implementation detail of the VM.